Building a New Future for Mobile Money

 Gaining Active Customers

 To turn potential clients to active customers, Musoni invests in educating clients on the comparative advantage of signing up on Musoni and the convenience that comes with it.
-For instance, Munyao says it takes less than 5 minutes for Musoni loan officers to register a client and less than 10 minutes for loan officers to submit loan application for a client.
+For instance, Munyao says it takes less than 5 minutes for Musoni loan officers to register a client and less than 10 minutes for loan officers to submit a loan application for a client.

 Customers can apply and get loan application done without human intervention and in a paperless manner and right on their phone.
 Once the loan is approved, Musoni deposits the loan into the client’s M-Pesa [mobile money] wallet which can be accessed via the over 60, 000 mobile money agents in the country.

 The client has the choice to either purchase his or her goods through M-Pesa or convert the M-Pesa e-cash to cash.
-In return, clients pay their loans in installments via M-Pesa without necessarily boarding a bus or public vehicle to the bank which could be some hundred kilometers away.
+In return, clients pay their loans in instalments via M-Pesa without necessarily boarding a bus or public vehicle to the bank which could be some hundred kilometers away.
 That mobile flexibility gives Musoni the ability to scale up in rural areas.

 “When clients contact us for a loan, we either send a loan officer to their business to open a Musoni account for them, or we ask them to come to our office for registration,” Munyao explained.
 “We are however moving to a level of self-registration, whereby customers can do the registration themselves on the Musoni system.”
 While the current app can only be accessed by its loan officers, Musoni is currently working on an app that will enable clients to create an account by themselves.